Books as a Source of Information

 Editions Massin, Paris, 2003.
 ISBN 2-7072-0461-7 (213 pages, French).

-A richly illustrated book about lamps using gasoline, ligroin or spirit as burning fluid.
+A richly illustrated book about lamps using gasoline, ligroin or other volatile mineral oils as burning fluid.
 Not necessarily interesting for collectors who only collect kerosene/paraffin lamps (like me), but nevertheless informative, as many of the lamps illustrated are almost always wrongly offered as " kerosene/paraffin lamps" in eBay portals.
 Also worth seeing: countless photos of night lamps or nursery lamps.

 Bernard Mahot: Les Lampes à huile (= Oil Lamps)